Go to :

 The Procedure

-After the application, the Austrian Patent Office examines the requirements for the registration of an international trademark, in particular the conformity of your international application with your national basic trademark.
+After the application, the Austrian Patent Office examines wheter the requirements for the registration of an international trademark are met, in particular wheter the international application corresponds with the national basic mark.

-Then your application will be forwarded to the World Intellectual Property Organization (WIPO).
-You will be informed in writing about the forwarding of the application.
-WIPO examines the application, if all requirements are met the trademark will be registered and published in the "Gazette des marques internationales".
+Subsequently, your application will be forwarded to the World Intellectual Property Organization (WIPO).
+You will be notified via E-Mail about the forwarding of the application to WIPO.
+WIPO examines the application and, if all formal requirements are met, enters the trademark in the International Register and publishes the registration in the "Gazette des marques internationales".

 Examination of protectability

-The examination of the protectability of international trademarks takes place in the selected countries: Within one year (under MMP within 18 months) you have the possibility to refuse protection according to your national laws.
-If protection is granted, the owner of an international trademark has the full rights of a national trademark owner.
-If the trademark is refused in one country, the trademark protection remains in force in the other countries granted.
+The examination of the protectability of international trademarks is carried out in the designated Contracting Parties.
+These countries have one year (or 18 months under the Madrid Protocol) to refuse protection in accordance with their national legislation.
+If protection is granted, the owner of an international trademark acquires the same rights as a holder of a national trademark.
+If protection is refused in a particular country, this does not affect the validity of the registration in the other designated countries.

-For example, if protection is applied for in Austria for a trademark via the Madrid System, the application will be examined under the Austrian Trademark Protection Act.
-If no refusal of protection is issued within one year or if a declaration of grant of protection is issued, the trademark has obtained protection in Austria.
+If, for example, protection is requested in Austria for a trademark via the Madrid System, the application is examined in accordance with the Austrian Trademark Protection Act.
+If no refusal of protection is issued within a period of one year, or if a statement of grant of protection is issued, the trademark is deemed to have obtained protection in Austria.

 Dependency

-For five years from the date of its registration, the international registration remains dependent on its national basis (trademark application or registered trademark).
-Therefore, within this period of time, the change of the national basis (e.g. restriction of the list of goods and services) causes an official parallel correction of the international trademark.
-If the basis ceases to exist completely (e.g. legally binding rejection or withdrawal of the application or cancellation of the registration) within the dependency period, the international trademark based on it also ceases to exist and is deleted from the WIPO International Register upon request of the authority of origin.
+For a period of five years from the date of its registration, the international registration remains dependent on its national basis (i.e. the national trademark application or registration).
+Therefore, any amendment to the national basis with respect to the protected goods or services within this period (e.g. a limitation of the list of goods and services) will result in an ex officio parallel correction of the international trademark.
+If the national basis ceases to exist entirely within the dependency period (e.g. through a final refusal or withdrawal of the application, or cancellation of the registration), the international trademark based thereon will also cease to exist and will be deleted from the International Register of WIPO upon request by the Office of origin.

-However, the Madrid system provides the possibility of conversion into national applications.
+However, the Madrid system provides the possibility of transformation into national applications in such cases.

 International Trademark Registration / Publication